Following a healthy diet can work with your medications to help manage your blood sugar levels.

 Planning what you are going to eat in advance can help you prevent overeating, and also helps you know how much medication you will need to take.

-Learn more about meal planning from the Canadian Diabetes Association
+Learn more about meal planning from Diabetes Canada

 Carbohydrates are the part of food that increases your blood sugar levels.
 Carbohydrate counting is a method of planning what you are going to eat.
 It is done by estimating the amount of carbohydrates you are going to eat in grams or servings.
 1 serving of carbohydrate = 15 grams of carbohydrate.
 This method can help you match your medications to what you are eating.
 A registered dietitian can help you learn how to carb count.

-Learn more about carbohydrate counting from the Canadian Diabetes Association
+Learn more about carbohydrate counting from Diabetes Canada

 Fibre is a part of plant foods that our bodies cannot digest.
 There are two different types of fibre, soluble and insoluble.
 Soluble fibre forms a gel as it moves through your body, this helps remove cholesterol and can help you manage your blood cholesterol levels.
 Soluble fibre is found in oats and fruit.
 Insoluble fibre slows down your digestion and makes you feel full for longer.
 This helps manage your blood sugar levels by slowing down the sugar being absorbed into your blood.
 Insoluble fibre is found in whole grains and vegetables.